ezhov-evgeny/webdav-client-python-3/README.rst

 **Version 0.13 – TBD**
  * Main version of Python is updated up to 3.7
  * Switch to use python sessions rather than requests by https://github.com/delrey1
+ * Stripping suburl from paths in extract_response_for_path by https://github.com/Skeen
+ * Added Docker Web DAV for CI

 **Version 0.12 - 21.06.2019**
  * Added depth argument in copy method in client.py by https://github.com/JesperHakansson